deepster/Airbnb-data-in-Tableau/README.md

 ###### Overview of Dashboard
 The interactive graph provides insights to the above questions

-1. Filter: filters by price, borough, and number of reviews (Top Left)
+1. Filter: filters by price, borough, and number of reviews (Top Right)
 2. NYC map: displays the location of the listing along with its price & range at the location
 3. Sideway bar chart: Displays the average avaliability, minimum night requirement, and the number of reviews at the listed location (Bottom left)
 4. Pie chart: Displays the total amount of each room types in the selected location (Bottom Middle)